Getting your Data into Reach

 We will take data from any source that can generate a CSV or tab-separated text file.

 For electoral campaigns looking for voter data, many of our campaigns get their data directly from their state or county’s Board of Elections or Secretary of State office.
 In some states, this data is posted online for easy download.
 In other states, it is available to campaigns for low or no cost upon request.
 In other states still, it may be prohibitively expensive or complicated to obtain directly from the state.

 If you have access to voter file data from an existing database or CRM like VAN or PDI and you have the ability to export that data freely, that works too.
-Keep in mind that in the case of VAN, this data is typically managed by your state Democratic party.
-We are hoping to soon launch a bi-direction API integration with NGP-VAN to allow easy access to VAN data, but in the meantime, your ability to export flat CSVs of the data will be controlled by the party’s data policies and procedures.
+Keep in mind that in the case of VAN, this data is typically managed by your state Democratic party so your ability to export flat CSVs of the data will be controlled by the party’s data policies and procedures.
 We will always defer to the state party’s requirements for allowing these exports and we aim to strike a balance where they will feel comfortable approving the export as long as the number of requested fields is limited to only those relevant to Reach (see above).
 If someone from your state party has questions or concerns about Reach, they can contact us directly via [email protected].

 How to get your data to us

 Email us and we’ll provide a secure link for uploading your data.

 Please provide data in as raw a form as possible.
 If you’re using public data, send us exactly the file that the state sent you.
 If you’re exporting from VAN, send us the exact text file you exported.
 Do not open your file in Excel and manipulate the data and re-save as this almost always causes problems with Excel messing with the data formatting.

 We generally do not preload or bulk load phone numbers into Reach.